dsdanielpark/Bard-API/README.md

 <br>

-If you need to set multiple Cookie values
+If you need to set multiple cookie values:

 - [Bard Cookies](https://github.com/dsdanielpark/Bard-API/blob/main/documents/README_DEV.md#multi-cookie-bard) - After confirming that multiple cookie values are required to receive responses reliably in certain countries, I will deploy it for testing purposes.
-Please debug and create a pull request
+Please debug and create a pull request.

 <br>